fenago/ml-scikit-keras-tensorflow/labs/lab_17.md

     so they all learn at the same speed.
 This both speeds up and stabilizes training.

-Pixelwise normalization layer

-:   Added after each
+Pixelwise normalization layer: Added after each
     convolutional layer in the generator.
 It normalizes each activation based on all the activations in the same image and at the same location, but across all channels (dividing by the square root of